asmitul/pdf2img/README.md

    - Split pages option (for books with two pages per sheet)
    - Crop margins (to remove unwanted borders)
 3. Click "Upload and Convert" to process the file
+4. Monitor processing progress with real-time status updates
-4. View the results in the web browser
+5. View the results in the web browser when processing is complete
-5. Download individual images or all images as a ZIP file
+6. Download individual images or all images as a ZIP file

 ## Technical Details

 This application uses:
 - Flask for the web framework
-- Gunicorn as the production WSGI server
+- Gunicorn as the production WSGI server with gevent worker for better concurrency
+- Background processing for handling large files asynchronously
+- Real-time status tracking with AJAX polling
 - pdf2image for PDF processing
 - OpenCV for image processing and deskewing
 - Bootstrap for the user interface